muesli4/tiny-hifi/README.md

 * ![**mpd-touch-screen-gui**](https://github.com/muesli4/mpd-touch-screen-gui) as main application for the touch display
 * **lirc** and **irexec** for handling a remote control

+# Open tasks

+* Rubber feet
+* Back-cover and air vent holes
+* Add more features to the GUI

 # Contact

 Let me know if you need any additional information.
 If there is enough interest I will write a tutorial.